 Roles and Responsibilities of Coffee Shop Employees

-Your coffee shop team requires a variety of roles to help you keep your shop running smoothly.
+Be sure to account for all of your labor when calculating the costs of opening your shop.
+Coffee shop teams typically require a variety of roles to help you keep your shop running smoothly.
 When hiring, it is essential to ensure you have the right number of staff that can complete the tasks needed for each role.
 Generally speaking, a coffee shop has three main roles: barista, cashier, and shift supervisor.

 This primary role involves creating drinks behind the bar, from simple drip coffees to more complicated espresso drinks.
 Baristas are also responsible for keeping the workspace clean and stocked with supplies.